 ● Work hands-on with the Challengers during a 10 month co-creation period.

-● Understand how public and private organisations work and how solutions should be commercialised to them.
+● Understand how public organisations work and how solutions should be commercialised to them.

 ● If the co-creation is successful, benefit from a higher sales volume if the Challenger decides to launch a tender to buy your solution.